MrFogg866/project-1/README.md

 ## Credit:

-#### Content
-- The top 10 castles was taken from the tripadvisor page 'top ten castles in east anglia"
+### Code

+- The code for about us section on index.html page came from the Love Running projects

+- Coding for signup.html page was inspired from differnt tutorial from https://codeinstitute.net/
-- The icons in the about us section were taken from Font Awesome
+- The icons in the about us section on index.html page came from Font Awesome

-#### Media
-- The photos used were from the castles heritage websites
+- For README.md file, reference of https://github.com/dhakal79/Portfolio-project-MS1#testing and https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links was used.
+- Thanks to my mentor Marcel Mulders for his constructive feedback.

+### Content

+- All the contents for gallery.html page age came from https://www.tripadvisor.co.uk/Attractions-g186268-Activities-c47-t6-East_Anglia_England.html

+- The front page castle hero image in index.html came from Google Images